sotetsuk/pgx/docs/api_usage.md

 print(f"Return of agent A = {R[:, A]}")  # [-1. -1. -1. -1. -1. -1. -1. -1. -1. -1.]
 print(f"Return of agent B = {R[:, B]}")  # [1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1.]
 ```

+Note that we can avoid to explicitly deal with the first batch dimension like `[:, A]` by using `vmap` later.